0x3ashry/Replace_Downloads/README.md

 # Replace_Downloads
-It is used by replacing the program downloaded by the target with your program link (you may have uploaded on your server) which may be a malware, keylogger or even a credential harvester
+Python Program to replace any download link accessed by a target and put your link instead during a MITM attack It is used by replacing the program downloaded by the target with your program link (you may have uploaded on your server) which may be a malware, keylogger or even a credential harvester

 ## Requirements